Benign Skin Tumor

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 It will focus on the skin.
 This is often enough to make the diagnosis in most people.
 A skin biopsy may be done on some people to confirm the diagnosis.

 Treatments